 We have more information on our website, including audiobooks.
-Or you can order our free booklets and leaflets on orders.macmillan.org.uk such as:
+Or you can order our free booklets and leaflets on be.macmillan.org.uk such as:

-- MAC11593 How are you feeling?
-The emotional effects of cancer - MAC12517 Your feelings after cancer treatment - MAC11646 Talking about cancer - MAC17229_ER Talking about cancer and your feelings Easy read
+- How are you feeling?
+The emotional effects of cancer

+- Talking about cancer

+- Your feelings after cancer treatment

+- Your feelings and cancer easy read.

 We produce information in a range of formats and languages.
-To order these, visit our website or call our support line on 0808 808 00 00.
+To order these, visit our website or call our support line.